publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch69/m__us_usc_t22_s6004.md

         (1) __Onsite verifications__

-            (A) Subject to subparagraph (B), an export may be made under subsection (c) of this section only if the President determines that the United States Government is able to verify, by onsite inspections and other appropriate means, that the exported item is to be used for the purposes for which it was intended and only for the use and benefit of the Cuban people.
+            (A) Subject to subparagraph (B), an export may be made under subsection (c) only if the President determines that the United States Government is able to verify, by onsite inspections and other appropriate means, that the exported item is to be used for the purposes for which it was intended and only for the use and benefit of the Cuban people.

             (B) Subparagraph (A) does not apply to donations to nongovernmental organizations in Cuba of medicines for humanitarian purposes.

         (2) __Licenses__

-            Exports permitted under subsection (c) of this section shall be made pursuant to specific licenses issued by the United States Government.
+            Exports permitted under subsection (c) shall be made pursuant to specific licenses issued by the United States Government.

     (e) __Telecommunications services and facilities__